-Local Property Tax (LPT) came into being in May 2013.
+Local Property Tax (LPT) first came into being in May 2013.
 LPT is a tax payable on the market value of the residential properties in the State.
-The deadline for returns was the 28th of May 2013 and returns must be submitted on line.

 If our office can be of any assistance contact John Daly 00 353 (0)64 6641213 or email@example.com

 The Household Charge is an annual charge introduced by the Local Government (Household Charge) Act 2011 which is payable by owners of residential property.
 The household charge is an interim measure pending the introduction of a full property tax.
 (This is a totally separate charge from the NPPR charge) The Household Charge is €100 per residential property situated in the State.
 The household charge is payable by the owner of the building in respect of each unit of residential accommodation.